middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/hazing-policy.md

 **5\.
 Additional Policy Violations**

-Reported incidents may be referred to a judicial affairs officer, human relations officer, or other Middlebury official, as appropriate to the circumstances, to address alleged violations of other Middlebury policies, including but not limited to Middlebury’s [General Conduct Standards](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/genl-cond-standards), [Anti-Harassment/Discrimination Policy](/pages/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin) and [Policy Against Sexual Misconduct, Domestic and Dating Violence and Misconduct and Stalking](/pages/i-policies-for-all/non-discrim-policies/smdvs).
+Reported incidents may be referred to a judicial affairs officer, human relations officer, or other Middlebury official, as appropriate to the circumstances, to address alleged violations of other Middlebury policies, including but not limited to Middlebury’s [General Conduct Standards](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/genl-cond-standards) and [Non-Discrimination Policy](/pages/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy).

 **6\.
 Referral to Law Enforcement**